 When building a model the user should perform the following steps to make sure the model can be reproduced in the future:

-- This should include how the data is imported into the H2O cluster and whether any data types have been modified (i.e., was a numeric column converted to categorical).
+- Save any script used to pre-process the data before model training.
+In the event that you will need to reproduce your model, it is important to save the steps used to create the training data.
+This information should include how the data is imported into the H2O cluster and whether any data types have been modified (i.e., was a numeric column converted to categorical).

 - Save information about the H2O cluster.

 - What are the number of nodes in the cluster?